Dr Peter Whelan

 For 2016/17, I teach on the following modules: Criminal Law (LAW1260, 2065 ad 2066); Central Issues in Criminal Law (LAW5065M); Competition Law (LAW2426); and International Competition Law (LAW5445M).
 In previous years I have also taught Tort Law, Contract Law, US Law, Legal Skills, and Understanding Crime.
 I also supervise undergraduate and postgraduate dissertations in various areas of law.

 I am happy to supervise PhD students in areas of my expertise, especially in competition law.

-I currently supervise six full-time PhD students: Ilaria Zavoli (international criminal law); Isra Samandecha (terrorism law); Magali Eben (competition law); John Gannon (competition law); Omar Mashjari (competition law); and Zeynab Malakoutikhah (terrorist financing).
+I currently supervise seven full-time PhD students: Ilaria Zavoli (international criminal law); Isra Samandecha (terrorism law); Magali Eben (competition law); John Gannon (competition law); Omar Mashjari (competition law); Khaled AlRashidi (corruption); and Zeynab Malakoutikhah (terrorist financing).